 Relationship to other objects

-When connecting to Data, it is often useful to verify that you have configured your DatasourceProvides a standard API for accessing and interacting with data from a wide variety of source systems. correctly.
-To verify a new Datasource, you can load data from it into a Validator using a Batch Request.
-There are examples of this workflow at the end of most of our guides on how to connect to specific source data systems.
+When connecting to Data, it is often useful to verify that you have configured your Data SourceProvides a standard API for accessing and interacting with data from a wide variety of source systems. correctly.
+To verify a new Data Source, you can load data from it into a Validator using a Batch Request.
+Fore examples of this workflow, see Connect to a Data Source.

 Checkpoints utilize a Validator when running an Expectation Suite against a Batch Request.
 This process is entirely handled for you by the Checkpoint; you will not need to create or configure the Validator in question.